Health officials around the world agree: the superbug crisis has reached the “red alert” stage.

 Preventing infection can be accomplished with simple measures:

 - Increasing vaccination rates.
-Anyone with the flu is more susceptible to a superbug infection, yet flu vaccination rates in the United States hover below 45 percent for adults and are dismal in Europe as well.
+Anyone with the flu is more susceptible to a superbug infection, yet flu vaccination rates in the United States hover below 45 per cent for adults and are dismal in Europe as well.

 - Cleaning the air.
 Even universal handwashing can’t contain influenza, because the virus can spread via airborne particles, which contain 8.8 times more virus than surface particles.
 Countless other viral and bacterial particles waft through our buildings, day and night, spreading all manner of infections.
-Yet today’s technology makes it easy and cost effective for employers, schools, and medical facilities to rid indoor air of these pathogens.
+Yet today’s technology makes it easy and cost-effective for employers, schools, and medical facilities to rid the indoor air of these pathogens.